 So there we have it, your own cut-out-and-keep guide in case you decide to follow in our footsteps.
 You can tell we don’t have enough to do, can’t you? 😀

-I’m sure we’ll find something to chat about next time, as we head for Bilbao and the ferry home.
+I’m sure we’ll find something to chat about next time, as our unexpected extra days continue and we head for Bilbao and the ferry home.

 Hang on….
 Was that my phone….?